 Table of Contents

 Boron is trace mineral which is required by human body for proper functioning.
-Boron can directly affect utilisation and metabolism of other macronutrients (including calcium, copper, magnesium), glucose, triglycerides, reactive oxygen and oestrogen inside body.
+Boron can directly affect utilisation and metabolism of other macronutrients (including calcium, copper, magnesium), glucose, triglycerides, reactive oxygen and oestrogen inside the body.

 This trace element can affect function of brain, immune system, reproductive system and skeletal system or bones.
 Boron helps body to absorb calcium, minerals and thus helps in stronger and healthy bones.